dev-ansh-r/dcalpwan-server-stack/DEVELOPMENT.md

 $ tools/bin/mage proto:clean proto:all jsSDK:definitions
 ```

-### Documentation

-The documentation site for The Things Stack is built from the [`lorawan-stack-docs`](https://github.com/TheThingsIndustries/lorawan-stack-docs) repository.

 ### Web UI

-The Things Stack for LoRaWAN includes two frontend applications: the **Console** and **Account App**.
+The server Stack for LoRaWAN includes two frontend applications: the **Console** and **Account App**.
 Both applications use [React](https://reactjs.org/) as frontend framework.
 The `console` and `account` packages of the backend expose their respective web servers and handle all logic that cannot be done in the browser.
 Otherwise both applications are single page applications (SPA) that run entirely in the browser.

 The folder structure of the frontend looks as follows: